tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 The imperative version has the following visible problems, and **I encourage you to reason the code snippets** to figure them out:

-- Imperatively needs to add `async` to the function signature which leads to the "async-await hell" and more boilerplate.
+- Imperatively needs to add `async` to the function signature:
+  - It leads to the "async-await hell".
+  - It "colors" functions because of the above sub-item, so we have a **heterogeneous** system that differentiates between "normal" functions and "`async`" functions.
+  - More boilerplate.
 - Usage of mutable variable `tree` for returning the function value in order to avoid a multiple-`return` mess.
 - Usage of `try`-`catch` for error handling which has many disadvantages and